euank/euank.com/_drafts/2022-05-01-nixos-bisect.md

 references to files that may not even exist anymore.

-Providing a mechanism like this in NixOS would probably require having some sort of "impure" boot entry, where a kernel and initrd are used which "don't match" the NixOS configuration they boot.
+Providing a mechanism like this in NixOS would probably require having some sort of "impure" boot entry, where a kernel and initrd are used which don't "match" the NixOS configuration they boot.

 All this said, I think there's still value in providing such a mechanism if it's feasible.

-##### Externally Built Kernel
+##### Externally built kernel

 Currently, NixOS provides `linuxPackages_custom` to build a custom kernel version.
 I couldn't find any equivilant mechanism to point